SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

   We support both Read-only and Read/Write access modes.
   Please note that explicitly marking an attached storage as Read-only is **strongly** encouraged every time you don't have write permissions.
 This prevents unexpected error messages when trying to access the storage.
+Furthermore, please be aware that allowing write access to your data could result in data loss, data corruption or data being overwritten.
+Consult the documentation of your cloud storage provider to learn how to setup access controls and data versioning if you want to protect your data.

 Adding external storage to a project
 ------------------------------------